imperviousai/imp-releases/README.md

 We also supply OpenAPIv2 files so that you may import them into your own tools, whether that's postman or something like https://editor.swagger.io

 These files are split up by service and can be accessible at `/openapiv2/`

-## Sample Config

-We have a base config file you may build off of to run with your Imp deamon.
-Copy `config.yml` to a location next to your deamon, fill in the blanks, and you can run with `impd --config=config.yml`.

-More info on the config can be found here: https://docs.impervious.ai/#impervious-node-configuration